 We’ve previously covered how being sick, eating a low carb diet, drinking diet soda and many other things can result in your getting a false positive on a breathalyzer.
 Another thing many people wonder about when it comes to false positives is if hand sanitizer can get you a DUI.
-Overall, the answer is “no,” but drunk driving attorney in Vista Peter M. Liss says the real answer is a lot more complicated than that and in certain cases, it is possible using hand sanitizer could get you a DUI in some circumstances.
+Overall, the answer is “no,” but in certain cases, it is possible using hand sanitizer could get you a DUI in some circumstances.

 In fact, alcohol fumes in the area can cause problems with even the most quality breathalyzer, but since most people are not tested immediately after being pulled over, this won’t be a problem unless you reapply the sanitizer just before testing -which police should not let you do.
-Of course, if police do let you use hand sanitizer before taking a breathalyzer (or if you notice any odd fumes in the room where the testing occurs) and you fail the test, this is something you need to remember to tell your drunk driving attorney in Vista as it could dramatically affect your case.
+Of course, if police do let you use hand sanitizer before taking a breathalyzer (or if you notice any odd fumes in the room where the testing occurs) and you fail the test, this is something you need to remember to tell your attorney as it could dramatically affect your case.

 Now, while using hand sanitizer is unlikely to make you fail a breathalyzer, it turns out that it could cause you to fail a urine test.
 While these are rarely given in DUI cases, some people are required to take urine tests due to medical conditions.
 This could be a real problem for hand sanitizer users as a study by the University of Florida College of Medicine discovered that people who had not used alcohol for five days, but frequently applied Purell hand sanitizer resulted in levels of alcohol in their urine high enough for them to fail the BAC test.
 In other words, while unlikely, in this case, using hand sanitizer could leave you with a DUI.